jogonowski297/jogonowski297/README.md

 I am a computer science major at the University of Gdańsk<br>
 - I work regularly on my projects
 - I strenuously learn design patterns
-- I follow state-of-the-art technology looking for better solutions
+- I keep track of state-of-the-art technology looking for better solutions